10 best non-business books for marketers in 2022

 Ready to hit the books?

 We hope you enjoyed our best non-business books for marketing guide.
 Instead of yet another marketing book on growth hacking, a healthy dose of the non-business genre might be the inspiration you need to better understand your audience and bottom line.
 Whether you work in B2B marketing or B2C marketing, these reads will inspire you to do great things!
+You’ll learn to negotiate, do the deep work, believe in yourself, and understand human behaviour at its core.

 Keep learning and keep converting!